LiHao-MS/2023_AAI_Project_Unsteable_hand_writing_-Digit-Recognitionle/report.md

 The primary goal of this project is to train a model capable of recognizing handwritten digits in the presence of intentionally mislabeled and mutated data.

 ## Data
-Our dataset consists of 60,000 'npz' files for training, each containing 10x28x28 arrays with labels.
-The validation set has 100 labeled 'npz' files, while the test set contains 9900 unlabeled 'npz' files.
+Our dataset consists of 60,000 'npy' files for training, each containing 10x28x28 arrays with labels.
+The validation set has 100 labeled 'npy' files, while the test set contains 9900 unlabeled 'npy' files.
 Derived from the MNIST database, these data have been manipulated such that they include intentional errors.
 Each file is structured as a 10-dimensional array where, under normal circumstances, the i-th dimension in a file labeled 'i' (for i ranging from 0-9) should contain the corresponding digit 'i'.
 However, there are deliberately mislabeled files where other digits replace the expected digit 'i'.

 ## Models